 TIP TIP TIP TIP!!!!!
 Your measly $2 will not even cover their gas to get to you!!!
 A minimum tip in most areas should be around $4.
 That should be adjusted based on their attitude and the factors I listed above.
 A good tip is around $5 and a great tip is anything over $7!!

-- They can not control traffic!
-So if it takes longer than usual remember you had the option to go sit in traffic yourself and chose not to!!!
-So if you order a pizza because you don't want to go sit in rush hour traffic, don't penalize the person who DID just SIT IN RUSH HOUR TRAFFIC for YOU!!
+- They can not control traffic, so if it takes longer than usual remember you had the option to go sit in traffic yourself and chose not to!
+So if you order a pizza because you don't want to go sit in rush hour traffic, don't penalize the person who just sat in rush-hour traffic for you.